 Summer may be a slower time for fundraising, but it comes right before the busiest time of the year for giving.
 Instead of just thinking of summer as a planning time for fundraising, think of it as a prospecting time to build out a whole new list of names and emails that you can cultivate when the busy giving season comes back around.
 Team fundraising is a great way to grow your donor pool with new contacts.
 Your team members will all be tapping into their personal networks and introducing family and friends that have likely never given to your organization.
 Their first step is bringing new donors into the fold through their campaign, and you then have a few critical months to engage and cultivate these new donors, so they can make their second gift to your organization once the holiday giving season rolls around.

-Involve your Staff and Board
+Involve your Staff and Board in summer fundraising

 You don’t always have to look outside of your organization to find good opportunities to amplify your fundraising.
 Use the extra summer downtime and encourage your staff and board to get involved in a new way through online fundraising.
 Create a fun competition between staff members, or pit the staff against the board to see who can raise more funds for your cause!
 Encourage staff to raise funds by adding in fun incentives like an extra day of PTO for the top fundraiser.
 Kick off or close out the online competition with a fun and easy internal event like a barbecue or picnic.
 Not only will you raise funds for your cause, but you’ll create a new opportunity for staff and board engagement to build morale.